Pictures from the tour

 The Icelandic eruption in Heimaey 1973 buried around four hundreds of houses.
 Archaeologists have been uncovering what remained of the buildings, giving the island the nickname “Pompeii of the North”.
 An entire museum, Eldheimar has been built around the remains of one of the homes.
 It’s totally worth seeing the museum and to get closer to the history of Heimaey.

 Upon entering you are given an audio guide that tracks you through the sections of the museum.
 The stories on the audio add much to the presentation.

-This museum is a must visit for everyone coming to Westman Islands.
-This exhibition focuses on the one of Iceland´s biggest natural disaster; the 1973 Volcanic eruption in Eldfell.
+This museum is a must-visit for everyone coming to Westman Islands.
+This exhibition focuses on one of Iceland´s biggest natural disasters; the 1973 Volcanic eruption in Eldfell.
 The highlight of the exhibition is the house that has been dug up from the ashes.